 Engelmann & Buckham Ltd recognises its responsibility for and stewardship of the environment, both internally and externally.
 Our policy is intended to reflect a practical approach to our impact on the environment.
 We regularly review our and our stakeholders’ policies and will adapt as new technologies emerge.

-6. To ensure that our employees are aware of the impact their use of energy has on the environment.
+- To ensure that our employees are aware of the impact their use of energy has on the environment.
 All staff are encouraged to minimise the use of fossil fuels and related production of emissions with our travel.
 Power consumption is minimised by actively switching off electrical equipment and lights when not in use.
 Waste is reduced by minimising printing and online data storage.
 All staff recycle waste appropriately, and packaging is reused and recycled as much as possible.
 All staff are encouraged to bring forward improvement ideas.

-The board of directors reviews our environmental impact at its regular meetings.
+The board of directors review environmental impact reduction in its regular meetings.